 Yet, may child support cases involve automatically withdrawing the payments from your checks.
 If this is the case, then the other parent can’t help by agreeing to a more comfortable arrangement during the difficult time.
 In such cases, you will probably see your support payments deducted from your weekly workers’ comp payments, when you start receiving them.
 It is possible to reduce your payments after a workplace injury, however.

 If you settle your claim in a lump sum arrangement, then a large portion of this may be taken out before you see it and used to pay what you owe in child support.
 In some cases, it might even take the entire settlement, if you are far enough behind.
 Your workers’ compensation attorney can help you with the legal challenges and may be able to find suitable solutions to your child support debt while you pursue your workers’ compensation claim.

-Call the experienced Georgia work injury lawyers at the Bader Law Firm, LLC today to learn more with your free consultation.
+Call the experienced Georgia work injury lawyers at Bader Scott Injury Lawyers today to learn more with your free consultation.